STCSNN: High energy efficiency spike-train level spiking neural networks with spatio-temporal conversion: Introduction

 \section{Introduction}

-Spiking neural networks (SNNs) have gained increasing attention recently due to their biologically-inspired computational principles, spatiotemporal information processing capability, and potential for achieving high energy efficiency in neuromorphic computing\cite{xu2022direct,xu2020boosting}.
-However, the training of SNNs is still a significant challenge\cite{meng2022training} since information in SNNs is transmitted and processed through non-differentiable spike trains.
-To tackle this problem, the surrogate gradient (SG) method\cite{xu2022ultra, xu2023ultra, zhang2019spike} and the ANN-to-SNN conversion method\cite{kim2022privatesnn,rathi2020enabling,rathi2020enabling} have been proposed.
+Spiking neural networks (SNNs) have gained increasing attention recently due to their biologically-inspired computational principles\cite{xu2022direct,yang2022robust}, spatiotemporal information processing capability, high robustness\cite{yang2023sibols,yang2023spike}, and potential for achieving high energy efficiency\cite{xu2020boosting,yang2023snib} in neuromorphic computing.
+However, the training of SNNs is still a significant challenge\cite{meng2022training,yang2023effective} since information in SNNs is transmitted and processed through non-differentiable spike trains.
+To tackle this problem, the surrogate gradient (SG) method\cite{xu2022ultra, xu2023ultra, zhang2019spike} and the ANN-to-SNN conversion method\cite{kim2022privatesnn,rathi2020enabling} have been proposed.
 The ANN-to-SNN conversion method directly obtains the weights of an SNN from a corresponding ANN, relying on the relationship between the firing rates of the SNN and activations of the ANN\cite{meng2022training}.
-The method enables the obtained SNN to obtain comparable accuracy as ANNs.
+The method enables the obtained SNN to obtain accuracy comparable to that of ANNs.
 However, its latency is usually intolerably since only a large number of time steps can close the firing rates to activations of the ANN.
 The significant latency also eliminates the potential of SNNs for high energy efficiency.
-On the other hand, surrogate gradient (SG) makes the non-differentiability SNNs can be trained directly with low latency\cite{xu2022ultra, xu2023ultra, zhang2019spike} but cannot achieve high performance comparable to leading ANNs.
-Overall, it's still a challenge for traditional SNNs to achieve high accuracy, low latency, and energy efficiency for real-world applications.
+The significant latency also eliminates the potential of SNNs for high energy efficiency and fast response, making it hard to utilize in edge computing, etc. On the other hand, surrogate gradient (SG) makes the non-differentiability SNNs can be trained directly with low latency\cite{xu2022ultra, xu2023ultra, zhang2019spike, zhou2023spikingformer} but cannot achieve high performance comparable to leading ANNs.
+Insufficient performance also restricts its application in high-precision recognition fields such as intelligent healthcare, autonomous driving, etc. Overall, it's still a challenge for traditional SNNs to achieve high accuracy, low latency, and energy efficiency for real-world applications.